 Although these tools are essential for architectural and interior photography, the most important tool of all is an understanding of what makes a good architectural and interior photograph.
 One must understand and be sensitive to what the architect, builder, or interior designer is conveying in his or her design, and then present that design in the strongest possible way.
 As professional commercial architectural photographers, it is our job to sell our clients’ products.

 About the Author

 Paul Schlismann is a professional architectural photographer and has specialized in photographing architecture and interiors since 1980 for the professional architect, interior design, hospitality, architectural product and corporate markets (www.schlismann.com).
-Having been established in his career for over 30 years as a Chicago architectural photographer, he now also has an office located in Arizona as well and is working in Chicago, Phoenix, Las Vegas, Los Angeles, San Diego, and California statewide.
+Having been established in his career for over 30 years as a Chicago architectural photographer, he now also has an office located in Arizona.
+He’s working in Chicago, Phoenix, Las Vegas, Los Angeles, San Diego, and California statewide.